SAP-samples/teched2022-XP262/exercises/ex5/README.md

 ## Summary

-Well done; with this knowledge, you should be able to establish a connection to an on-premises SAP S/4HANA system using any of the several connectivity methods provided by the SAP Business Technology Platform.
+Well done!
+With this knowledge, you should be able to establish a connection to an on-premise SAP S/4HANA system using any of the several connectivity methods provided by the SAP Business Technology Platform.

 This exercise, in addition to demonstrating the new connection type "PrivateLInk," is intended to demonstrate how powerful destinations are on SAP BTP.
 They serve as a central repository for connection information.